Keyo modernizes housing with rent auto-pay that boosts your credit

 - Credit Score Improvement – Paying rent on time qualifies as a way to boost your credit score, but most landlords don’t go through the trouble of integrating with the credit agencies the way Keyo does

-- Local Perks – Being a Keyo tenant is like joining a club that gets you discounts at nearby gyms, dry cleaners, and coffee shops looking to attract long term business from nearby residents
+- Local Perks – Being a Keyo tenant is like joining a club that gets you discounts at nearby gyms, dry cleaners and coffee shops looking to attract long-term business from nearby residents

 - In-App Maintenance Requests – Instead of nagging your landlord or super to fix something via annoying phone calls and emails, you can easily file requests through the Keyo app, and they can send back building announcements

 The idea is that these benefits will generate demand for Keyo apartments, more quickly filling those already available.
-“Last month you paid 2500 and got nothing back” says Bellubbi.
+“Last month you paid 2,500 and got nothing back,” says Bellubbi.
 Keyo hopes the benefits spur tenants to ask their landlords to sign up and pay $5 per month per unit.
 They also pay Keyo one month’s rent per rentee it delivers.
-That might sound like a lot but that fee plus paying the scout can be up to 40 percent lower than paying a real estate broker the standard 1.5 months rent.
+That might sound like a lot, but that fee plus paying the scout can be up to 40 percent lower than paying a real estate broker the standard 1.5 months rent.

 In return, Keyo’s software gives landlords:

-- A Faster Way To Fill Units – Keyo lists a building’s available units on top sites for no cost while tracking and optimizing the landlord’s ads
+- A Faster Way to Fill Units – Keyo lists a building’s available units on top sites for no cost while tracking and optimizing the landlord’s ads

-- Tenant Marketing Analytics – Landlords can see exactly which units they have available when, which sites are driving leads, and how often people are visiting them
+- Tenant Marketing Analytics – Landlords can see exactly which units they have available when, which sites are driving leads and how often people are visiting them

-- Simplified Paperwork – Tenant applications, credit checks, background checks, digital contract signing, and lease management all happen for free instead of being passed on as fees to the tenant that can suppress demand
+- Simplified Paperwork – Tenant applications, credit checks, background checks, digital contract signing and lease management all happen for free instead of being passed on as fees to the tenant, which can suppress demand

 But first it will have to convince more landlords to modernize or replace their whole software stack.
 That could be scary with so much money at stake, and some might just want a piece of the suite like the credit-building rent auto-pay.
 They also might not want any Keyo branding on their building.
 Expansion beyond the densest cities will be a slog.

 Meanwhile, there are plenty of landlord software options.
-Yardi, appFolio, RealPage, and MDSGo are all focused on property management.
-They have big budgets, brands, and track records.
-But many cater towards larger enterprise real estate titans, and don’t focus on the customer experience with bonus perks.
+Yardi, appFolio, RealPage and MDSGo are all focused on property management.
+They have big budgets, brands and track records.
+But many cater toward larger enterprise real estate titans, and don’t focus on the customer experience with bonus perks.

 The millennial generation and beyond want everything to be mobile.
 In an era when all your subscriptions pay themselves, having to stamp and mail a physical check on time is a pain.
-And since people are renting for longer instead of buying housing, they don’t have the same opportunities to build up solid credit.
+And because people are renting for longer instead of buying housing, they don’t have the same opportunities to build up solid credit.
 By using rent auto-pay and credit as a wedge, Keyo could pry open a lucrative market that hasn’t kept up with the times.

 0